The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Harland Miller's High On Hope (yellow) is a signed screenprint from 2019, with an estimated value between £5,500 and £8,500.
-This artwork has shown consistent value growth and has an auction history of 8 total sales since its entry to the market on 7th October 2020.
-The hammer price over the past 12 months has ranged from £4,800 to £9,600.
-Over the last five years, the hammer price has varied from £4,800 in March 2025 to £24,000 in January 2021, with an average annual growth rate of -13%.
+The value of Harland Miller's High On Hope (yellow) (signed) is estimated to be worth between £6,000 and £9,500.
+This screenprint has shown consistent value growth, with an average annual growth rate of 9%.
+This work has an auction history of 8 total sales since its entry to the market on 7th October 2020.
+Over the past 12 months, the average selling price was £4,800, across a total of 1 sale.
+The hammer price over the past five years has ranged from £4,800 in March 2025 to £24,000 in January 2021, with an average annual growth rate of 9%.
 The edition size of this artwork is limited to 75.

 Meaning & Analysis